This page describes my research on mathematical

 associated with conventional human-based marine

 surveys.
-The robots from this project can retrieve water and
+The methods from my projects retrieved water and

 sediment samples, to help monitor the long term impacts of environment disasters,